-The Individuation Quartet/Quintet is a contemporary jazz ensemble aiming to introduce elements of classical minimalism, post minimalism, and world rhythms into modern jazz.
+The Individuation Quartet/Quintet is a contemporary jazz ensemble combining elements of classical minimalism, post minimalism, and world rhythms with modern jazz.

-Its sound draws on rhythmic techniques prevalent in modern jazz (odd and mixed meters, rhythmic cycles, and polyrhythm); chromatic harmony drawn from contemporary jazz and classical; textural, melodic, and temporal elements in minimalism; and a synthesis of various groove-based musics.
+Its sound focuses on rhythmic techniques prevalent in modern jazz (odd and mixed meters, rhythmic cycles, and polyrhythm); chromaticism drawn from contemporary jazz and classical music; textural and temporal elements of minimalism; and a synthesis of various groove-based musics.

 The Individuation Quartet is:

 Michael Eaton - saxophones

 Other musicians who have been affiliated with the group include: